tdongsi/python/Jobs/App1/README.md

 **src/**

 MyLogger.py: my logging configuration.
-In summary, info to screen and debug to file.
+In summary, info or higher to screen and debug logging to file.

 QuestionOne.py: answer to Question 1.
 The answer is encoded as class AnswerOne.
 The main() function demonstrates how to use the class.

 QuestionTwo.py: answer to Question 2.
 The answer is encoded as class AnswerTwo.
 The main() function demonstrates how to use the class.

 **test/**